Gveetil/JQuery-Work-Day-Scheduler/README.md

 * The user can choose cancel and save changes individually using the save button.

 ## Known Issues / Limitations
-The work day scheduler currently assumes a standard 9-5 work day for all days of the week including saturday and sunday.
+* The work day scheduler currently assumes a standard 9-5 work day for all days of the week including saturday and sunday.
+* The current hour time block refresh is limited to the present day's time blocks and will not work on future dates / overnight.